Indonesian Air Force: New Order era (1967–1998)

-Influence of American and allied products (1980–1998)
+Reform era (1998–present)

+In 1999, the Indonesian military staged a military intervention in East Timor following an independence referendum.
+The result was that more than 1,500 civilians were killed and 70 percent of Dili's infrastructure razed.
+In response, the United States and the European Union both imposed arms embargoes.
+Although the European Union chose not to renew its ban in 2000, the United States did not lift its embargo until November 2005.
+During this embargo, the Indonesian government turned to Russia to supply them with arms including fighters, helicopters, missiles, radars and other equipment.

+In 2002, the Indonesian Air Force conducted operations against separatists, such as the Free Aceh Movement (Gerakan Aceh Merdeka (GAM)) and Free Papua Movement (Organisasi Papua Merdeka (OPM)).
+In the conflict with GAM in Aceh, the Indonesian Air Force utilised OV-10Fs for counter-insurgency actions along with BAe Hawk 53 and 209.

+On 27 September 2024, TNI-AU is planning to establish a Space Unit to secure national airspace, though it will take time due to high costs and complex preparations.
+The Air Force is focused on regulatory, organizational, and resource preparation, recognizing the strategic importance of space in national defense.

+Procurement and modernization programs

+1980s–1990s

 In the early 1980s, the Air Force, needing modern strike aircraft, organised Operation Alpha to clandestinely acquire ex-Israeli Air Force A-4 Skyhawks.
 Air Force personnel were sent in secret by different routes and eventually Indonesia received 32 aircraft.

 In 1982, Indonesia purchased 16 Northrop F-5E/F Tiger II from the United States to replace their Sabres under the Peace Komodo I and II.
 These were upgraded in Belgium from 1995.

 During 1986–88, there was a competition for the contract to provide a new fighter bomber, between the General Dynamics F-16 and Dassault Mirage 2000.
 Indonesia eventually ordered 12 F-16A/B Fighting Falcon Block 15 OCU as a new fighter in 1989.
 The Indonesian Air Force had originally planned to acquire 60 F-16s to cover and defend its 12 million square kilometres of territory.
 A total of 10 F-16A and F-16B are still in service with Indonesian Air Force: 2 planes crashed in two different accidents.
-A follow-up order for 9 more F-16A Block-15 OCU was cancelled in favour of 24 Su-30KI, but this order was also cancelled due to the 1997 Asian Financial Crisis.
+A follow-up order for 9 more F-16A Block-15 OCU was cancelled in favour of 24 Su-30KI, but this order was also cancelled due to the 1997 Asian financial crisis.

 The Indonesian Air Force ordered eight BAE Hawk Mk 109s and 32 Mk 209s in 1993.
 The last of these was delivered by January 1997.

-1998–2006 embargoes

-In 1999, the Indonesian military staged a military intervention in East Timor following an independence referendum.
-The result was that more than 1,500 civilians were killed and 70 percent of Dili's infrastructure razed.
-In response, the United States and the European Union both imposed arms embargoes.
-Although the European Union chose not to renew its ban in 2000, the United States did not lift its embargo until November 2005.
-During this embargo, the Indonesian government turned to Russia to supply them with arms including fighters, helicopters, missiles, radars and other equipment.

-In 2002, the Indonesian Air Force conducted operations against separatists, such as the Free Aceh Movement (Gerakan Aceh Merdeka (GAM)) and Free Papua Movement (Organisasi Papua Merdeka (OPM)).
-In the conflict with GAM in Aceh, the Indonesian Air Force utilised OV-10Fs for counter-insurgency actions along with BAe Hawk 53 and 209.